 Pregnancy and breastfeeding affect choice of antibiotic.
 Penicillins, cephalosporins, and erythromycin are among the safest antibiotics during pregnancy; tetracyclines are contraindicated.
 Most antibiotics reach sufficient concentrations in breast milk to affect a breastfed baby, sometimes contraindicating their use in women who are breastfeeding.

-Complications of antibiotic therapy include superinfection by nonsusceptible bacteria or fungi and cutaneous, renal, hematologic, and GI adverse effects.
+Complications of antibiotic therapy include superinfection by nonsusceptible bacteria or fungi and cutaneous, renal, hematologic, neurologic, and gastrointestinal adverse effects.

 Adverse effects frequently require stopping the causative drug and substituting another antibiotic to which the bacteria are susceptible; sometimes, no alternatives exist.

 Resistance to an antibiotic may be inherent in a particular bacterial species or may be acquired through mutations or acquisition of genes for antibiotic resistance that are obtained from another organism.
-Different mechanisms for resistance are encoded by these genes (see Table: Common Mechanisms of Antibiotic Resistance).
+Different mechanisms for resistance are encoded by these genes (see table Common Mechanisms of Antibiotic Resistance Common Mechanisms of Antibiotic Resistance ).
 Resistance genes can be transmitted between 2 bacterial cells by the following mechanisms:

 Transformation (uptake of naked DNA from another organism)